 You should ask pain-based questions about their current situation to User Buyers.

 They want to: Evaluate feasibility.

 They look at: Contractual terms and conditions, trials, demonstrations and compliance.

 Commonly, The Technical Buyer will be the CTO, CFO, or IT Manager.
 When evaluating your solution, they'll ask, “Does this mean I’ll have more work to do?”
 “Could we develop this ourselves?” or “There are other better options out there, although I don’t know them.”

-They can’t say “yes,” but they can say “no”.
-There may be more than one Technical Buying Influence per sale, for example IT and Finance must both sign off on the deal.
+Typically they can’t say “yes,” but they can say “no”.
+There may be more than one Technical Buying Influencer per sale, for example IT and Finance must both sign off on the deal.

 They want to: See your solution implemented.